Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-10-15/provision-with-azd.md

 - Click the hub resource - you should see an AI Project resource listed
 - Click the project resource - look at Deployments page to verify models

-:::success "Congratulations! - Your Contoso Chat Infrastructure is Ready!"
+:::note "Congratulations! - Your Contoso Chat Infrastructure is Ready!"
 :::